Planning, Monitoring, Evaluation & Learning

 Nairobi, Kenya 15-19 Jul 2019

 Facilitated by Marianne Brittijn & Dzvinka Kachur

-This course will assist you in getting the basics right, so that you can comply with the demand for quantitative data, whilst at the same time providing you with a more developmental way of doing M&E that is focused on continuous learning in order to improve future practice and achieve more sustainable impact.
+This course will assist you in getting the basics right, so that you can comply with the demand for quantitative data, whilst at the same time providing you with a more developmental way of doing PM&E that is focused on continuous reflection and learning in order to improve future practice and achieve more sustainable impact.
 By attending this course, you will gain greater clarity on what learning-oriented PMEL may look like for your organisation and how this could be implemented.

 Who is this course for?